 It is imperative for a partner to understand that circumstances may often be inconsistent, and a person’s mental state is affected by changes in their environment, routine, and even their own thought patterns.
 Most of us hold some inherent biases about mental health, so it’s important not to only be informed but also consider a time when you had it really rough, and then think about how you would want to be treated.

 Cultivating a Strong Relationship

-The main ingredients for a partnership to work when one person has a mental illness like bipolar are:
+The main ingredients for a partnership to work when one person has a brain-based disorder like bipolar are:

 to be aware of their situation,

-to remain understanding and respectful of the struggles that they are facing, and
+to remain sympathetic, understanding, and respectful of the struggles they are facing, and

-to accept that the mental illness will likely be around for the entirety of their lives.
+to accept that the condition will likely be around for the entirety of their lives.

 It’s also important to trust them—to take seriously their judgments and opinions—particularly when they are not experiencing an acute mood episode that might affect their thinking.
 When the person’s mood is stable, be careful not to undermine their personal integrity or their self-confidence by questioning their perspective needlessly.

-Having a partner is an awesome thing, but it’s necessary that the partnership is built on a foundation where mental health is practiced and mental illness is understood.
+Having a partner is an awesome thing, but it’s necessary that the partnership is built on a foundation where mental health is both practiced and understood.
 If we aim for these goals, then there is great hope that such relationships can not only last under difficult circumstances but thrive within them.